funnypolynomial/Kenbakuino/README.md

 **Apr '21**
 Corrected CLR+STOR typo and SysInfo bug re delay set to 0ms.

+**May '21**
+Fixed right-shift sign extension and issues with multi-bit roll instructions.

+**NOTE**: right-shift now preserves the "sign" as per original KENBAK-1.
+0377 shifted right 1 is 0377!

 Schematic (taken from PINS.H)
 ````
 #ifndef pins_h